brettchalupa/projectbook/src/command-line-interfaces/simple-podcast-hosting.md

 """ # supports Markdown, HTML, or just plain ole text
 ```

-[TODO: flesh out all of the details and those that are supported]
+[TODO: add all of the details and those that are supported]

 ## References